corcus/docs.microsoft.com-nuget/docs/API/v3/service-index.md

 #ms.custom:
 ---

-# Service Index
+# Service index reference

-NuGet.org's V3 service index looks something like is this:
+The V3 service index for nuget.org looks something like is this:

 [!code-REST [service-index.json](./_data/service-index.json)]

-Under the `"resources"` property is an array of services supported by this package source.
+The `"resources"` property contains an array of services supported by this package source.

 ### Resource